Netatalk/netatalk/doc/manpages/man1/nad.1.md

 # Description

-**nad** is a file utility suite that operates on Netatalk AFP shared volumes.
+**nad** is a file utility suite that can be used on a Netatalk host to manipulate files and directories in AFP shared volumes.
-AppleDouble data (extended attributes of files, .\_files in same directories or files in **.AppleDouble** directories) and the CNID databases are updated as appropriate when files in a shared Netatalk volume are modified.
+AppleDouble data, which could be one of extended attributes of files, .\_ files, or files in **.AppleDouble** directories, as well as the CNID databases are updated appropriately when files in the shared Netatalk volume are modified.

 Using **nad** is preferable over the operating system's native file operation commands on files and directories in a Netatalk shared volume, because it preserves the integrity